its-the-vibe/SlashVibe/README.md

 ## Configuration

-The service can be configured via environment variables or a `.secret` file:
+The service can be configured via environment variables:

 ### Environment Variables